FabianaCampanari/FabianaCampanari/README.md

- Vogue Brasil has dubbed its design the "It Dress."
-This exclusive piece is part of the Tidsy Fashion Brand, which is known for its stylish collections available at Shopping Leblon and Shopping Fashion Mall in Rio de Janeiro.
-The magazine also highlighted Tidsy’s unique prints that were worn and photographed by Brazilian celebrities, including Ingrid Guimarães in Quem magazine and Giovanna Antonelli in Contigo magazine.

-Vogue Brasil has referred to Tidsy Fashion Brand's design developed by me as the "It Dress," highlighting its exclusivity and fashion appeal.
-This dress is part of Tidsy's stylish collections sold at Shopping Leblon and Shopping Fashion Mall in Rio de Janeiro.
-The brand is also noted for its unique prints, which have been showcased by Brazilian celebrities like Ingrid Guimarães in Quem magazine and Giovanna Antonelli in Contigo magazine.

-Vogue Brasil dubbed my design for Tidsy Fashion Brand the "It Dress," emphasizing its exclusivity and style.
-This piece is part of Tidsy's collections available at Shopping Leblon and Shopping Fashion Mall in Rio de Janeiro.
-The brand is also recognized for its unique prints, worn by Brazilian celebrities such as Ingrid Guimarães in Quem magazine and Giovanna Antonelli in Contigo magazine.
+My creation for Tidsy Fashion Brand was highlighted by Vogue Brazil as the 'It Dress,' reflecting exclusivity and sophisticated style.
+This piece is part of Tidsy's iconic and exclusive collections, available only at Shopping Leblon and Shopping Fashion Mall in Rio de Janeiro.
+The brand's unique prints have captivated Brazilian celebrities, being showcased by Ingrid Guimarães in Quem magazine and Giovanna Antonelli in Contigo magazine.
+With striking design and presence in top fashion magazines, Tidsy reaffirms its position as a reference in the Brazilian fashion scene.